 (3) Upon termination of this contract the parties shall return all confidential documents and information unrequested to the disclosing party or at their request destroy the same and provide evidence thereof.
 Each party undertakes to delete any software or demo versions provided by the other party without delay.

 (4) The parties shall comply with data protection laws, in particular when granted access to the other party’s plant or to its hardware and software.
 They shall ensure that their respective vicarious agents shall also comply with the aforesaid and that in particular that they are bound to data secrecy prior to commencement of their work.
 The parties do not aim to process or use individual related data upon the instruction of the other party.
 Any transfer of individual related data shall only occur in exceptional circumstances as an ancillary product of performance by the parties of their contractual obligations.
 Any individual related data shall be handled by the parties in conformity with data protection laws.
+Data shall only be collected to the extent necessary for performance of the contract.
+The scope, duration and nature of collection shall be determined by the respective contract concluded.

 (4) In the event that any provision of these terms and conditions shall be found to be invalid, the validity of the remaining conditions shall remain unaffected.